Owen Miller Player Props: Brewers vs. Angels

-After going 1-for-4 with an RBI in his last game, Owen Miller and the Milwaukee Brewers face the Los Angeles Angels (who will hand the ball to Tyler Anderson) at 8:10 PM ET on Friday.
+After batting .300 with two doubles and two RBI in his past 10 games, Owen Miller and the Milwaukee Brewers take on the Los Angeles Angels (who will hand the ball to Reid Detmers) at 7:10 PM ET on Saturday.

-In his last appearance, he went 1-for-4 with an RBI against the Tigers.
+In his last game he had a one-hit performance (1-for-4) against the Angels.

 Owen Miller Game Info & Props vs. the Angels